 I'll just go ahead and say again that death is ever present within this title so be well aware of that heading into this.
 The story was alright though still bland because the whole game is just based from a number of challenge areas.
 The beam was annoying and even the best areas were ruined by issues.
 The bosses were neat and all provided a great variety when finally reaching them after beating areas.
 I'd go on more though I've got no time to explain or desire to really go back to play this further.

-Review Done on No Time to Explain for Xbox One
+No Time to Explain Review on Xbox One

 Review Code Provided by tinyBuild Games